wkhere/stackless/Doc/library/gettext.rst

    .. method:: charset()

-      Return the "protected" :attr:`_charset` variable.
+      Return the "protected" :attr:`_charset` variable, which is the encoding of the message catalog file.

    .. method:: output_charset()

-      Return the "protected" :attr:`_output_charset` variable, which defines the encoding used to return translated messages.
+      Return the "protected" :attr:`_output_charset` variable, which defines the encoding used to return translated messages in :meth:`lgettext` and :meth:`lngettext`.

    .. method:: set_output_charset(charset)